External PKI for OpenVPN Certificates¶

 How to deploy a Certificate-based SSL VPN Server

-Aviatrix OpenVPN solution provides certificate based SSL VPN user authentication in addition to other multi factor authentication methods such as DUO, Okta, SAML and LDAP.
-This document describes the process of allowing user to connect to your Cloud instances via OpenVPN when the external PKI mechanism is used.
+The Aviatrix OpenVPN solution provides certificate based SSL VPN user authentication in addition to other multi factor authentication methods such as DUO, Okta, SAML and LDAP.
+This document describes the process of allowing users to connect to your Cloud instances via OpenVPN when the external PKI mechanism is used.